mysociety/alaveteli/customising/config.md

 the dummy data shipped with Alaveteli.
 Once you have real data, you should certainly edit these.

+Note that there are [other configuration files](#other-config) too, for specific aspects of Alaveteli.

-## Config settings
+## Config settings by topic

 The following are all the configuration settings that you can change in `config/general.yml`.
 When you edit this file, remember it must be in the <a href="http://yaml.org">YAML syntax</a>.
-It's not complicated, but especially if you're editing a list be careful to get the indentation correct.
+It's not complicated but &mdash; especially if you're editing a list &mdash; be careful to get the indentation correct.
 If in doubt, look at the examples already in the file, and don't use tabs.